 Older youth (12-18) are invited to participate in Second Sunday which meets monthly from 5-7pm every second Sunday of the month from September through June.
 Tweens and teens are encouraged to take part in the worship service as Acolytes, Lectors or Eucharistic Ministers.

-There aren’t regular adult education programs each Sunday, but there is a regular Bible Study on Mondays at 1pm and 6pm as well as programs during the seasons of Advent and Lent (several weeks prior to Christmas and Easter).
+There aren’t regular adult education programs each Sunday, but there is a regular Bible Study on Mondays at 6pm as well as programs during the seasons of Advent and Lent (several weeks prior to Christmas and Easter).

 Following Along with the Service